udaparts/socketpro/README.md

     - SQL streaming for MS SQL server 2008 or later
     - SQL streaming for anyone of databases having ODBC driver

-4. Boost libraries (www.boost.org) are required for C/C++ development on non-window platforms.
-This is NOT required at all with Visual C++ development.

-5. We use netbeans (https://netbeans.org/) for Java development on all platforms; and also for C/C++ developments on Linux platforms.
+4. We use netbeans (https://netbeans.org/) for Java development on all platforms; and also for C/C++ developments on Linux platforms.

-6. We use PyCharm (https://www.jetbrains.com/pycharm/) for python development on all platforms.
+5. We use PyCharm (https://www.jetbrains.com/pycharm/) for python development on all platforms.
 Its free Community Edition works just fine.